ecmwf-projects/cookiecutter-conda-package/README.md

 ## License

 ```
-/* Copyright (C) Spark Cleantech, SAS - All Rights Reserved
+Copyright (C) Spark Cleantech SAS (SIREN 909736068) - All Rights Reserved
- * Unauthorized copying of this file, via any medium is strictly prohibited
+Unauthorized copying of this file, via any medium is strictly prohibited
- * Proprietary and confidential
+Proprietary and confidential
 Written by Erwan Pannier <erwan.pannier@spark-cleantech.eu>, March 2024
 ```

 ## Credits